Islandora/documentation/install/README.md

   autocrlf = false
   ```
   Remove and clone again.
 This will prevent Windows git clients from automatically replacing Unix line endings LF with Windows line endings CRLF.

+###Windows Connect

+You can make ssh connections to the virtual machine using puTTY.
+Before doing so you need to convert the key file using puTTYgen as keys generated with openssh will not work.
+Both of these can be downloaded from: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html

+1. Convert the key with puttygen
+ * Conversions->Import key, then click Browse and select the private key generated with openssh (e.g. id_rsa).
+ Then click on Save private key (e.g. id_rsa_putty.ppk)
+2. Login with putty
+ * Category Session->Host Name enter localhost and change Port to 2222
+ * Data->Auto-login Username enter ubuntu
+ * Connection->SSH->Auth.
+Click Browse, and select your private key file (e.g. id_rsa_putty.ppk), go back to Session and save the session.